rabadzhiyski/web_app/README.md

 `git push heroku master`

 ## Acknowledgements
-This web-app is part of Udacity Data Science Nanodegree program.
+This web-app is part of [Udacity Data Science Nanodegree program.](https://www.udacity.com/school-of-data-science) Code templates and data were provided by Udacity.

-Most of the code was already billed within the program exercise.